epabst/kotlin-showcase/README.md

 * webclient - javascript web application
 * mobile - hybrid mobile application using KotlinJS and Cordova to run on Android, iOS, Windows Phones, etc.

+# To Customize

+Search for "ZZZ" and replace it with the information for your custom app.

 # How to Prepare to Build webclient

 * The webclient module requires exporting some Kotlin libraries to Javascript.